-Executive Summary of ACCCIM Survey Report on Economic Situation of Malaysia for the 1st Half of Year 2012
+Executive Summary of ACCCIM Survey Report on Economic Situation of Malaysia for the 2nd Half of 2012

 - To assist the Government in gauging the economic situation facing the Chinese business community.

 - To collect feedback and opinion on various measures undertaken by the Government to enable them to evaluate the effectiveness of those measures.

 - This study would be helpful to the Government either in making adjustments to the existing policies or in the formulation of new policies.

 - The result of the survey would also provide a basis for ACCCIM to submit relevant memoranda to the Government.